Police arrest suspect in Georgia country club triple homicide

 Georgia deputies have arrested a suspect in connection with a triple homicide at the Pinetree Country Club in Cobb County last week that left a golf pro and two out-of-state men dead.

-The U.S. Marshals-led Southeast Regional Fugitive Task Force took Bryan Rhoden into custody in Chamblee, FOX 5 Atlanta reported Thursday evening.
-That’s about 25 miles southeast from where police found three bodies on a golf course on July 3.
+The U.S. Marshals-led Southeast Regional Fugitive Task Force took 23-year-old Bryan Rhoden into custody when he surrendered in Chamblee, FOX 5 Atlanta reported Thursday evening.
+That’s about 25 miles southeast of where police found three bodies on a golf course on July 3.

 GEORGIA GOLF COURSE SHOOTING: TWO MORE BODIES FOUND, SUSPECT AT LARGE, POLICE SAY

-Rhoden allegedly gunned down golf pro Gene Siller near the 10th hole.
-Police had previously said that they believed Siller was not initially a target but was shot in the head after approaching the suspicious truck, which had careened onto the golf course.
+Rhoden allegedly gunned down golf pro Gene Siller, 41, near the 10th hole.
+Police previously said that they believed Siller was not initially a target but was shot in the head after approaching the suspicious truck, which had careened onto the golf course.

 Police later found the bodies of California resident Henry Valdez, 46, and Kansas resident Paul Pierson, 76, in the bed of a white Dodge pickup truck stuck on a hill on the golf course.